schartrand77/orderworks/README.md

 ## Docker Compose (local dev)

-If you prefer to run everything in containers during development, use the provided `docker-compose.yml` to run the Next.js dev server and a local Postgres instance:
+If you prefer to run everything in containers during development, use the provided `docker-compose.yml` to run the Next.js dev server while sharing the MakerWorks v2 database:

 ```bash
 docker compose up --build
 ```

-This starts:
+This starts one service:

-- `app` — `node:20` container running `npm run dev` with your working tree bind-mounted for hot reloads.
+- `app` - `node:20` container running `npm run dev` with your working tree bind-mounted for hot reloads.
 It automatically runs `npm install`, `npm run db:generate`, and `npm run db:migrate` before the dev server launches, so the schema is applied.
 The server listens on port `3000` in the container and is exposed at [http://localhost:3001](http://localhost:3001).

-- `db` — PostgreSQL 16 with credentials `orderworks` / `orderworks`, exposed at `localhost:5433`, and data persisted in the `postgres-data` volume.
+Make sure the MakerWorks v2 stack (or another Postgres instance that contains the MakerWorks data) is already running and exposing Postgres on `localhost:5432`.
+OrderWorks uses `DOCKER_DATABASE_URL` plus an `extra_hosts` entry to resolve `host.docker.internal` inside the container so it can connect to that database.
+Override `DOCKER_DATABASE_URL` in `.env` if your shared Postgres host, port, credentials, or database name differ.

-Environment variables (e.g., `DATABASE_URL`, default `MAKERWORKS_WEBHOOK_SECRET=dev-secret`) live inside `docker-compose.yml`; tweak them there if needed.
+Environment variables (e.g., `MAKERWORKS_WEBHOOK_SECRET`, default `dev-secret`) live inside `.env` and `docker-compose.yml`; tweak them there if needed.
 Stop the stack with:

 ```bash
 docker compose down
 ```

-Add `-v` if you want to reset the Postgres volume between runs.

 ## Docker / Unraid deployment